- Preventative health/wellness

 It will be important that the effectiveness and any unexpected consequences of mandatory fortification of bread with iodine are monitored.
 Monitoring is done by regularly checking the iodine content of foods and by measuring the iodine status of the population, in particular the most vulnerable groups within the population, such as children and pregnant women.

-For example, the New Zealand Total Diet Study (TDS) conducted every five years, was most recently undertaken in 2009 by MAF’s New Zealand Food Safety Authority (NZFSA).
+For example, the New Zealand Total Diet Study (TDS) conducted every five years, was most recently undertaken in 2009 by the New Zealand Food Safety Authority (now part of the Ministry for Primary Industries).
 The TDS includes iodine, and comparison of 2009 results to previous TDSs will provide valuable trend data.
-For more information about the TDS go to the New Zealand Food Safety Authority website.
+For more information about the TDS go to the Food Safety website.

 National Nutrition Surveys are also a tool which can be used to monitor the iodine status of the New Zealand population.
 These surveys are the responsibility of the Ministry of Health.
 In 2002 the Children’s Nutrition Survey collected urine samples for measurement of urinary iodide, which indicates iodine status.
 The assessment of urinary iodide excretion (to measure iodine status at a population level) has occurred in the 2008/09 New Zealand Adult Nutrition Survey (ANS).
 Access the ANS results, including iodine, in the 2008/09 New Zealand Adult Nutrition Survey.